DAVIDACEK4689/King-James-Bible-Analysis/report.md

 #### Train Deep Learning Model
 <p style="text-align: justify;">
 Let´s train a deep learning model using the specified parameters, including the number of labels, epochs, learning rate, and verbosity.
-The model is saved after each epoch using the SaveCallback.
+We will also save the model after each epoch using the SaveCallback.
 </p>

 <details>